opentable/grunt-ot-webpagetest/README.md

 # grunt-ot-webpagetest

-> Grunt task for running against the WebPageTest API and firing the results into Hipchat and Logstash
+> Grunt task for running against the WebPageTest API and firing the results into Hipchat and Logstash/StatsD

 ## Getting Started
 This plugin requires Grunt `~0.4.1`